jaimevalero/push-kaggle-dataset/README.md

 ```

-### Example2 : Adding more than one file
+### Example2 : Upload more than one file

-You can use
+You can use:
  - wildcards (eg: *.xlsx )
  - directory names (eg: images )